nehalem-make/galileo-resurrection/board/intel/common/README.rst

 _`BOARD_INTEL_DISK_IMAGE`

 BOARD_INTEL_DISK_IMAGE
 	if set, the disk image will be created.
+It can have special meaning for some devices like `ChromeBook`_.

 BOARD_INTEL_EFIBIN
 	path to a folder that contains a custom EFI binary, i.e.